phroun/appstyle/README.md

   * w, h - the width and height (in character grid units) for this wnidow
   * horizontalSize: true - allow horizontal resizing of this window
   * verticalSize: true - allow vertical resizing of this window

+### Writing your Widget Handler

+The Widget Handler for a window gets called every time the screen is painted.
+Its purpose is to generate the list of widgets that will be used to respond to mouse input and to paint the window.

+The default paint handler is sufficient to show most of the available stock widgets, so to make a nice looking window, all you usually need to do is write the Widget Handler.

+Generally speaking, Widgets will be painted in the order they are defined, so if you want something to overlap something else, define it after the Widget it needs to go on top of.

+#### Widgets included in the standard library:

+  * appstyle.text - Shows some text.
+(Limited to a single line.)
+  * appstyle.textInput - Allows the user to input text.
+This currently has some limitations because it falls back to the HTML DOM when it is focused.
+  * appstyle.button - A pushbutton the user can click to trigger some sort of action.
+  * appstyle.custom - Any other widget.
+You'll need to provide your own painting and event handlers.